muthuishere/lnb/README.md

 LNB maintains a configuration file at `~/.lnb/config.json` that tracks:
 - What you've installed (binaries and aliases)
 - Source paths and target locations
 - Installation timestamps
+- Entry types (binary or alias)

 This enables the `lnb list` command and helps prevent conflicts.

+## Error Handling

+LNB provides clear error messages for common issues:

+- **File doesn't exist**: "File /path/to/file does not exist"
+- **Not executable**: "File is not executable"
+- **Already installed**: "Binary 'name' is already installed"
+- **Not found for removal**: "Binary 'name' not found"
+- **Invalid alias**: Validates that alias commands are executable

 ## Building from Source